cardano-foundation/CIPs/CPS-????/README.md

 ## Goals
 Like previously described the CPS aims to provide a root and common point of reference for others that are trying to implement light client protocols for Cardano.
 Concrete projects currently working on implementations or evaluating possibilities for light client protocols on Cardano are:
-- Cardano IBC implementation currently in incubating state [[6](https://github.com/cardano-foundation/cardano-ibc-incubator)]
+- Cardano IBC implementation currently in incubating state[^7]
 - Lace related research from the IOG research teams
-- BitcoinOS related work to provide the technical decentralized, trust-minimized bridging between Bitcoin and Cardano based on [[4](https://assets-global.website-files.com/661e3b1622f7c56970b07a4c/662a7a89ce097389c876db57_BitSNARK__Grail.pdf)]
+- BitcoinOS related work to provide the technical decentralized, trust-minimized bridging between Bitcoin and Cardano based on [^3]

 The CPS does not provide a concrete solution for a light client protocol.
 Those shall be defined in CIPs, referring back to this CPS.
 There is currently a draft CIP in the works to reflect the work done so far on the Mithril based light client used within the IBC project mentioned above.